apexys/rust-netcdf/README.md

 Some examples of usage can be found in the [tests/lib.rs](tests/lib.rs) file.
 The documentation can also be found using `cargo doc`.

+## Thread safety

+The `netcdf-c` library is not threadsafe.
+To render a safe interface, a global mutex is used to serialize access to the underlying library.
+If performance is needed, consider using a non threadsafe version of `hdf5`, so double locking is avoided.

 ## License

 Licensed under either of